yevster/weblogic-on-azure/cluster/README.md

 * It will take some time for the WebLogic cluster to properly deploy (could be up to an hour).
 Once the deployment completes, in the portal go to 'All resources'.
 Enter `<your suffix>` into the filter box and press enter.
 * Find and click on adminVM.
 Copy the DNS name for the admin server.
 You should be able to log onto http://`<admin server DNS name>`:7001/console successfully using the credentials above.
 If you are not able to log in, you must troubleshoot and resolve the reason why before continuing.

+## Cleaning Up

-Once you are done exploring this aspect of the demo, you should delete the weblogic-cafe-group-`<your suffix>` resource group.
+Once you are done exploring all aspects of the demo (local and remote), you should delete the weblogic-cafe-group-`<your suffix>` resource group.
 You can do this by going to the portal, going to resource groups, finding and clicking on weblogic-cafe-group-`<your suffix>` and hitting delete.
 This is especially important if you are not using a free subscription!
 If you do keep these resources around (for example to begin your own prototype), you should in the least use your own passwords and make the corresponding changes in the demo code.

-## Configure Managed PostgreSQL
+### Connect WebLogic to the PostgreSQL Server

 We will be using the fully managed PostgreSQL offering in Azure for this demo.
 We will set it up next.

 We will be using the same fully managed PostgreSQL we configured in the [local demo](../javaee/README.md).
 Please make sure to obtain the configuration strings from when you executed that part of the demo.

 * Log in to the WebLogic console as shown in the preceding step
 * Click on 'Lock and Edit'.
-* Follow the same steps as in the local setup for [Connect WebLogic to the PostgreSQL Server](../javaee/README.md#connect-weblogic-to-the-postgresql-server).
-Return to these steps after you have successfully tested the datasource.
+   * Click on Services -> Data Sources.
+Select New -> Generic Data Source.
+   * Enter the name as 'WebLogicCafeDB', JNDI name as 'jdbc/WebLogicCafeDB' and select the database type to be PostgreSQL.
+Click next.
+   * Accept the defaults and click next.
+Do not click Finish, even though you could do so.
+   * On the next screen select 'Logging Last Resource' and click next.
+   * Enter the database name to be 'postgres'.
+   * Enter the host name as 'weblogic-cafe-db-`<your suffix>`.postgres.database.azure.com'.
+   * Leave the port unchanged.
+   * Enter the user name as 'postgres@weblogic-cafe-db-`<your suffix>`'.
+   * Enter the password as 'Secret123!'.
+Click next.
+   * On the next screen, accept the defaults and click next.
+   * On the "Select Targets" screen, select AdminServer, admin, or cluster1 and click Finish.
+If you are executing these steps on a WebLogic running on Azure, you must click "Activate Changes" at this point.
+   * Test the connection.
+      * In the "Data Sources" pane, click "WebLogicCafeDB".
+      * Click Monitoring -> Testing
+      * Select AdminServer, admin, or any of the nodes in the cluster and click "Test Data Source".
+You must see "Test of WebLogicCafeDB on server AdminServer was successful." at the top of this pane after clicking the button.
+If you do not, put this workshop aside, troubleshoot and resolve the issue.
+Once the connection successfully tests, you may continue.

 ## Running the Application
 The next step is to get the application up and running.
 These steps assume you have already connected Eclipse to the locally running WebLogic Server.

 * Start Eclipse.
+* If you have not yet installed the Oracle WebLogic Server Tools, do so now.
+   * Go to the 'Servers' panel, secondary click.
+Select New -> Server
+   * Select Oracle -> Oracle WebLogic Server Tools.
+Click next.
+Accept the license agreement, click 'Finish'.
+Eclipse may ask to be restarted.
+If so, comply with the request.
+* If you have not yet connected Eclipse to your local WebLogic server, do so now.
+   * go to the 'Servers' panel again, secondary click.
+      * Select New -> Server -> Oracle -> Oracle WebLogic Server.
+      * Choose the defaults and hit 'Next'.
+      * Enter where you have WebLogic installed.
+Even though the dialog says "WebLogic home" you may have to enter the full path to the `wlserver` directory within the `Oracle_Home` directory.
+      * Enter where the Oracle JDK is installed.
+Click next.
+      * For the domain directory, hit Create -> Create Domain.
+      * For the domain name, specify 'domain1'.
+Hit 'Finish' to add the new server to Eclipse.
+If Eclipse asks to create a master password hint, do so.
+Consider using `<your suffix>` for the questions and answers.
 * Go to the 'Servers' panel, secondary click.
 * Select New -> Server -> Oracle -> Oracle WebLogic Server.
 * For "Server's host name" use the hostname `<admin server DNS name>`.